Supervisor's GuideEmployee Excellence Program Supporting Forms

 It is the supervisor's responsibility to follow the EEP process, including timely and thoughtful completion of performance appraisals.
 Annual reviews on supervisors' performance will take this responsibility into account.

-Performance & Development Planning
+Phase I: Performance Planning

-Performance Tracking & Interim Feedback (Informal)
+Phase II: Performance Tracking and Interim Feedback

 At the beginning of the performance period, the supervisor arranges a meeting with each employee to discuss and reach a mutual understanding of job purpose, the major areas of responsibility and objectives, priorities, and a development plan.
 Performance standards may also be established.
 The planning phase is important for both current and new employees.